rahulramachandran4254/Portfolio/README.md

 I enjoy working on building and improving operations especially in environments where things are still taking shape.

-My background is in operations, projects and industrial, with experience across procurement (P2P), supplier management, production planning, and cross-functional execution.
+My background is in operations, program/projects , with experience across procurement (P2P), supplier management, production planning, and cross-functional execution.
 I’ve worked in systems where small gaps can stop operations, so I focus on reliability, clarity, and execution that holds up under pressure.

 I find myself creating order in chaos, working from the ground up figuring out how things should run, setting up processes, and making sure they actually work in practice.
 A lot of my work has been around removing inefficiencies, improving information flow, and creating structure where there isn’t much to begin with.